Positions of authority in trusts and corporate entities

 To be approved to hold a position of authority you must be a fit and proper person.

-A person is not a fit and proper person to hold a licence, or be in a position of authority in a trust or corporate entity that holds a licence if they have been found guilty or convicted of an offence prescribed by regulations.
+A person isn't a fit and proper person to hold a licence, or be in a position of authority in a trust or corporate entity that holds a licence if they've been found guilty or convicted of an offence prescribed by regulations.

-You'll need to upload a copy of the new corporate structure and, if applicable, a new trust deed (a legible photo is acceptable).
+You'll need to upload a copy of the new corporate structure and, if applicable, a new trust deed (a clear photo is acceptable).

-CBS doesn't need to be notified if an approved person in a position of authority changes position within the same corporate structure - eg CEO to director, beneficiary to shareholder.
+CBS doesn't need to be notified if an approved person in a position of authority changes position within the same corporate structure - for example, CEO to director, beneficiary to shareholder.

 In the case of a company, you may also need to advise the Australian Securities and Investment Commission (ASIC) of any changes.